Panacée

 About Panacée

 Panacée is a Montréal restaurant listed for modern cuisine at $$$ pricing.
-The verified service window is focused: dinner hours are Wednesday through Saturday from 6–10 PM, with the restaurant closed Sunday, Monday, Tuesday.
-The dress code is smart casual, so it is best approached as a planned evening booking rather than an all-purpose anytime stop.
+Service is focused: dinner hours are Wednesday through Saturday from 6–10 PM, with the restaurant closed Sunday, Monday, Tuesday.
+The dress code is smart casual, so it works best as a planned evening booking rather than an all-purpose anytime stop.

 For a first visit, the decision is direct: choose Panacée when you want modern cuisine in Montréal during its Wednesday-to-Saturday dinner service.
-The available verified profile does not establish a signature dish, chef name, tasting-menu format, takeout, delivery, lunch service, or dietary accommodations, so those details should be checked directly with the restaurant before you plan around them.
+A signature dish, chef name, tasting-menu format, takeout, delivery, lunch service, or dietary accommodations are not specified, so those details should be checked directly with the restaurant before you plan around them.

-Worth booking when the night fits the verified profile
+Worth booking when the night fits the profile

 Panacée makes the clearest sense for diners looking for a modern-cuisine dinner in Montréal at a $$$ price level.
-Because the confirmed hours are limited to evening service from Wednesday through Saturday, it is not a lunch option based on the available information.
+Because hours are limited to evening service from Wednesday through Saturday, it is not a lunch option.

 The Michelin Plate recognition for 2026 is the useful trust signal here: it indicates that Panacée has been recognized by Michelin, while still being distinct from a Michelin star.
 If you are comparing other dining options, Cadet, Annette bar à vin, Marcus, Le Violon, Mémo are other names to consider depending on the kind of evening you want.